 Viral load testing can be confusing.
-The results do not correlate to symptoms or the amount of damage HCV may be doing to your liver.
+The results do not always predict symptoms or the amount of damage HCV may be doing to your liver.
 A high viral load doesn’t mean that you are getting worse.
 If your viral load is lower than a previous test, and you are not on HCV treatment, it does not mean that you are getting better.

 When you have a viral load test, the results are typically reported in international units per milliliter (IU/mL) and copies per milliliter.
 A viral load is considered:

 If viral load testing does not find any HCV, your viral load is called “undetectable.”